brettz9/atyourcommand/README.md

 in edit mode (with the list of commands pre-opened) or in new command mode (with the list pre-closed)

+1. **Add separate multiple selects:**
+	1. Pull-down to choose main selector
+		1. Non-hidden nodes (to be tied to self)
 			1. Complete work on giving user choice on whether to provide context menu items **only in certain selector-based contexts** (but making necessary JSON-friendly conversions for them)
 				1. video, audio, object/embed/applet (may be hidden from UI), URL, `<a>`, canvas to data URL (including of image or video elements as in QR Secret Decoder Ring), textarea and input content (including selection ranges within), etc.
 		1. If hidden are chosen, context will be page context
+	1. Additional queries to be supplied to designated context
+		1. (Hidden and/or non-hidden; allowable with any context as not selection-dependent)

 1. Finish behavior providing **string substitution** of current page contents, URL, etc. (see todos in main.js under "buttonClick" "execute" event)